 Western Alley Skittles is the most popular and basic version of Alley Skittles wherein 9 skittles are arranged in a square at the end of an alley.
 The alley is around 24 feet long and each turn starts with all the skittles standing and consists of three throws down the alley.
 If all the pins are knocked down, then they are all reset.
 So the maximum score in one turn is 27.

-Most people have come across this game at some time or other and that's one of the most remarkable things about it.
+Most people have come across this game at some time or other and that leads to one of the most astonishing things about it.
 It is an enormously popular game, it's heartland spreading from Devonshire across the South of England to Wiltshire, Northwards through Gloucestershire and into some parts of Wales.
 Although London Darts is probably the most popular pub game in Britain, Darts is an organised televised sport with a single set of rules and much promotion.
 It is therefore remarkable that Western Skittles is probably the second most popular pub game in England given that there are so many disadvantages set against it:-

 The only answer to this quandrary is obvious - the game is still played by large groups of enthusiastic followers because it has the key hallmarks of a successful game in spades - easy to learn, difficult to master and great fun for beginners and experts alike.